firity/Firewyni/Planning/Interview templete.md

 ## Suggestions

 - What special thing do you hope to see on your home page?

+  - Not special but must include bio,social media links,picture

 - Do you have any ideas or thoughts you might have that you think i might find valuable?

+ -

 ## Interview details